moorepants/learn-multibody-dynamics/sympy.rst

    repr(expr3)

-This form matches what you typically would type to create the function and it returns a string.
+This form matches what you typically would type to create the expression and it returns a string.
 The ``print()`` function will display that string:

 .. jupyter-execute::